Humidity issues

 First view

-See important production parameters for all your climate zones (departments) as an average over a time you select.
-Se the humidity and the maximum humidity in the selected period.
+Check for important production parameters for all your climate zones (departments) as an average over a time span you select.
+See the humidity and the maximum humidity in the selected period.
 Use colors to indicate if the humidity level is ok or problematic.
 Then it is easy to see if your might face disease problems in the near future.

 Daily values